bl4k7en/UCT/README.md

 - Visualizes the progress of operations like repair, benchmark, and backup.
 - Provides a clear indication of how much of the task is completed.

+### **Log Management**
+- Logs all operations to a file for troubleshooting.
+- Includes an "Open Log File" button for easy access to logs.
+- Automatically manages log file size (max 10 MB).

 ---

 ## **How It Works**